 Following the success of the first edition of SUM Bilbao and the Declaration of Bilbao, this second edition will consolidate SUM Bilbao 21 as an international reference bringing experts and public authorities together, who will share sustainable mobility solutions from a local perspective in order to respond to global challenges.

 All of this will take place in an ideal setting in which many opportunities will arise to connect with potential partners online and in-person.

-There will be round tables, interviews and conferences with more than 60 speakers from different fields to debate the challenges, opportunities and strategies to consolidate sustainable urban mobility systems, structured around three key topics:
+There will be round tables, interviews and conferences, with more than 60 speakers from different fields to debate the challenges, opportunities and strategies to consolidate sustainable urban mobility systems.
+It will be structured around three key topics: